 Accommodation: Heritage listed Bourke Motor-inn set in beautiful gardens -2 nights

 This morning you explore some back roads and feeder river systems to Bourke.
 The new Back of Bourke Exhibition Centre is a perfect starting point for appreciating the finer features of this iconic oasis town, etched firmly in Australian inland and river history.
-Here too was the haunt of poet Henry Lawson, site of explorer Mitchell’s fort / stockade, the last resting place of internationally acclaimed eye specialist, Prof Fred Hollows with other outback heroes.
+Here too was the haunt of poet Henry Lawson, site of explorer Thomas Mitchell’s fort / stockade, the last resting place of internationally acclaimed eye specialist, Prof Fred Hollows with other outback heroes.

 Accommodation: Trilby Station farm cottages – 2 nights.

-Explore life on Trilby Station once part of a larger family “empire” controlling the historic Toorale and Dunlop Stations.
+Explore life on Trilby Station once part of a larger million acre family “empire” controlling the historic Toorale and Dunlop Stations.
 Chance too, to roam the banks of the river for bird and animal life including the Red-tail Black Cockatoos, forever announcing their presence.

 Further down the track you’ll visit the unique 100 yr old Tilpa Pub a timber and corrugated iron inn which once offered Goat and Galah on the menu.
 There is a memorial to Harry “The Breaker” Morant of Boer War notoriety, the town has the shortest heritage walk around and a cemetery without a grave.
 Undoubtedly, more typically Australian, quirky oddities will be discovered during your visit.
 Following A/Tea in Wilcannia you’ll continue to your overnight stop in Menindee set by the vast holding lakes of the same name, site of bird and wildlife habitats.
 Here explorers Burke and Wills enjoyed their last indulgences at the Maiden’s Hotel en route to their tragic expedition.
+Time permitting we’ll include a drive through Kinchega National Park on the banks of the Darling and take a Billabong Walk by the historic pastoral station hub.

 Accommodation: Menindee Motel with dinner at the Maiden Hotel (under the gaze of Burke and Wills) is most appropriate.